 Medicare Part D is designed to cover specific drugs that vary among insurance plans.
 Make sure your plan covers the drugs, both generic and brand name, that you will be using the most.
 If a drug is not covered under your plan, you won’t get the subsidies and the manufacturer discounts that come with Medicare Part D. They also may not count towards your total out-of-pocket expenses.
 You will also need to continue to pay your premiums during the donut hole period, even if your drugs are not covered.

 Medicare Part D coverage starts on January 1st of each calendar year.
-Anything you paid out-of-pocket gets wiped out and the balance restarts every year.
-Thus, you will use your plan’s standard deductible and co-payments at the start of the year until you reach the donut hole.
-After you’ve dropped into the donut hole, you have to reach the maximum out-of-pocket expenses for Medicare’s catastrophic insurance to take effect.
-However, this will only be in effect until the next calendar year comes around, and then you will start once again with the original plan’s co-payments and deductibles.
+Anything you paid out of pocket gets wiped out and the balance restarts every year.
+As a result, you’ll use your plan’s standard deductible and co-payments at the start of the year until you reach the donut hole.
+After you’ve dropped into the donut hole, you have to reach the out-of-pocket threshold for Medicare’s catastrophic Part D coverage to take effect.
+However, this will only be in effect until the next calendar year comes around, and then you’ll start once again with the original plan’s co-payments and deductibles.

 What happens if you do happen to reach the catastrophic insurance level in a calendar year?
-After paying the maximum of $5,100 for drugs covered under the Medicare Part D plan, you will only have to pay a 5 percent coinsurance payment or the copay associated with your drug.
-In 2019, these costs will be $2.95 for generic drugs and $7.40 for brand-name drugs.
-You can pay either the coinsurance payment or the copay depending on which is largest.
+After hitting the threshold of $5,100 for drugs covered under the Medicare Part D plan, you will only have to pay a 5% coinsurance payment or the copay associated with your drug.
+In 2019, these costs will be $2.95 for generic drugs and $7.40 for brand name drugs.
+You’ll pay the higher of these amounts.

-How do I avoid the donut hole all together?
+How do I avoid the donut hole altogether?

 There is a program called Extra Help that keeps people from falling into the donut hole.
-In 2019, your income has to be below $18,210 for an individual or $24,690 for a married couple to qualify.
-In addition, your total resources from bank accounts, stocks and bonds can’t exceed $9,060 per individual or $14,340 per married couple.
+Certain income and asset limits apply, and these change each year.
 You also have to live within the United States (any of the 50 states or the District of Columbia) to qualify.
 Extra Help allows low-income households to avoid the donut hole altogether.
-Residents of Alaska and Hawaii may qualify for cost assistance even if they earn above the threshold amounts since cost-of-living is higher in these states.
+Residents of Alaska and Hawaii may qualify for cost assistance even if they earn above the threshold amounts since cost of living is higher in these states.

-- Drug receipts– When you pay for drugs out-of-pocket, keep the receipt in case you need to plead your case.
+- Drug receipts.
+When you pay for drugs out of pocket, keep the receipt in case you need to plead your case.
 It will verify how much you spent, but it can also include items that aren’t going to count towards your final total, like pharmacy dispensing fees.
-Receipts will also prove the type of drug you received, in case there is a question as to whether it was covered or not under your plan in the first place.
+Receipts will also prove the type of drug you received, in case there’s a question as to whether it was covered or not under your plan in the first place.

-- Out-of-pocket expenses– This will include the cost of obtaining your covered drug as well as other expenses.
+- Out-of-pocket expenses.
+This will include the cost of getting your covered drug as well as other expenses.
 Keep track of the deductible, co-payments and if you had to pay a coinsurance amount.
 As long as the drugs are covered under your plan, you can tally these additional expenses into the amount you must reach in order to hit catastrophic insurance levels.

 If you know your expenses will be high each year, you can use the information to sign up for plans that cover more expensive medication.
-Low-income enrollees can sign up for Extra Help to avoid the donut hole before it becomes a problem.
-You can also check with your doctor before being prescribed a new medicine to make sure that you’re getting the best drug for the cost and that it is covered under your plan.
+Low-income enrollees can sign up for Extra Help to avoid the donut hole before it becomes a problem as well.
+And you can also check with your doctor before being prescribed a new medicine to make sure that you’re getting the best drug for the cost and that it’s covered under your plan.

 Track all expenses and review your Medicare statements for accuracy.
-Appeal anything that is denied to make sure you are getting your full value.
-Seek out additional assistance programs from pharmaceutical companies and state programs that can also help offset the cost of drugs while in the donut hole.
-Once you are in the donut hole, maximize expenses rapidly if you know that you will have to cover far more expensive pharmaceuticals before the end of the year.
-This will get you to the catastrophic insurance level, where your costs will drop once again, after you are no longer in the donut hole.
+Appeal anything that’s denied to make sure you’re getting your full value.
+And if you need more help, seek out additional assistance programs from pharmaceutical companies and state programs that can also help offset the cost of drugs while you’re in the donut hole.